 - Each college is different in the amount of credit it awards.
 For this specific information, students should check the college/university website.
 Typically, this information can be found by searching “AP credit” on their websites.

 - Details of AP courses at RHS: These classes are averaged out of 5.0, instead of 4.0, in student GPAs.
-We currently offer 15 AP courses: US History, European History, US Government, Psychology, English Language and Composition, English Literature and Composition, Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Physics, Spanish, German, Computer Science Principles, Computer Science A, Physics C, Seminar and Art.
+We currently offer 16 AP courses: US History, Economics, US Government, Psychology, English Language and Composition, English Literature and Composition, Calculus AB, Calculus BC, Statistics, Biology, Chemistry, Physics, Spanish, German, Computer Science Principles, Computer Science A, Physics C, Seminar and Art.

 - RHS students are enrolled as high school students while at the same time being enrolled at a local college taking a college course.
 These classes are taken in place of Rockford classes and are usually on the college campus.